 Why You Need a Home Inspection

 Home offers should be placed contingent on the inspection because beneath that façade of elegant, contemporary wallpaper may lurk deep cracks signifying a foundational issue.
 That little "water spot" your real estate agent breezily dismissed?
 That’s likely a plumbing issue, but it could also signify a mold issue that may require you to completely strip the room and replace all of the dry wall.
-Still want to skip the approximately $300 inspection fee and the extra day or two it may take for closing?
-I didn’t think so!
+Still want to skip the few hundred dollars for the inspection fee and the extra day or two it may take for closing?

-to learn more about this more topic.
-You may be surprised to learn things such as how military-heavy states such as California and Virginia do not require home inspectors to have a license; whereas, states that otherwise have fewer regulations, such as South Carolina, have far more stringent licensing and credentialing requirements!
+This article will give you an introduction to home inspections, but make sure to check back with MilitaryByOwner’s blog to learn more about this topic.
+For instance, you may be surprised to learn things such as how military-heavy states such as California and Virginia do not require home inspectors to have a license, whereas states that otherwise have fewer regulations, such as South Carolina, have far more stringent licensing and credentialing requirements!

-What is a home inspection?
+What is a Home Inspection?

 This means that if rot or black mold exists beneath the drywall, then your home inspection report will not address these matters; you don’t want your home inspector pulling out all of your drywall now, do you?
-If the putrid smell of black mold did exist, though, then a home inspector would customarily make a note to mention its possibility to you based entirely on circumspection.
+If indicators of black mold did exist, though, then a home inspector would customarily make a note to mention its possibility to you based entirely on circumspection.

 - Lead Paint